anton-ecom/fs/README.md

 ## Conclusion

-I've implemented over a hundred of versions of filesystems over last few decades, that I will share with you here.
-The opportunities here are limitless.
-From storing encrypted files in sync in hundreds of locations and DHT, to beautiful Verifiable Credentials access control.

 Filesystems are far more flexible architectural solution than storing data in Mysql with far greater security and future extention options.
 When coupled with [Remote Event](https://github.com/synthetism/patterns/blob/main/docs/realtime/realtime-events.md) you can observe, process and act on all filesystem requests - something can't be done with Mysql.

- As mentioned before, I've developed highly secure filesystems (**HSFS**) for enterprises and security firms.
+ As mentioned before, I've developed High Security File System (HSFS) for enterprises and security firms:

  **HSFS**: